on7lds/NextionDriver/README-commands.md

 There is an example HMI file included.
 Press on the MMDVM logo on the main screen to go to the 'system' page

+After executing the linux command, status.val=24 is sent and S0.click is triggered.
+This allows the display to process the command result, if necessary.

 ##### Refresh page
 ```
    2A FE (number) FF FF FF